suavelad/remote_screen/Backend/README.md

     2. Download the latest version compatible with your OS

-    3. Extract the download file ( tar -xzvf  filename.tar.gz
+    3. Extract the download file (tar -xzvf  filename.tar.gz)

-    4. oen your terminal, go to : $ ./google-cloud-sdk/install.sh
+    4. Open your terminal, go to : $ ./google-cloud-sdk/install.sh

     5. Run gcloud init to initialize the SDK:$ ./google-cloud-sdk/bin/gcloud init

     6. while in the virtual environment install gsutil python package:
         "pip install gsutil"

     7. Follow the steps to authenticate with your google account (if it does not ask you to authenticate,  use : "gsutil -config"     on the terminal while in the virtual environment

     8. Then you are ready to work